Gillian Goddard, MD

 Helena Jankovičová Kováčová / Pexels

-Our body starts preparing to feed a baby long before a baby is born.
+Your body starts preparing to feed a baby long before a baby is born.
 Breast tissue develops in puberty, driven by estrogen.
 Estrogen triggers milk-producing glands and ducts to branch and mature, preparing them to produce milk.

 But one final step in maturation is needed before breast milk production begins.
 That last step only occurs with pregnancy.
 If you never become pregnant, your breast glands never progress past this level of maturity.

 During pregnancy, breast glands undergo an additional maturation.
-As earlier, estrogen plays a role, but in this case another hormone — prolactin — is the star player.
+As earlier, estrogen plays a role, but in this case, another hormone — prolactin — is the star player.

 Prolactin is made by specialized cells in the pituitary gland called lactotrophs.
-Everyone has some prolactin circulating in the blood all the time, even men, but during pregnancy, high levels of estrogen and progesterone stimulate the pituitary gland to increase prolactin levels in the blood from about 10 nanograms per milliliter to about 200.
+Everyone has some prolactin circulating in their blood all the time, even men, but during pregnancy, high levels of estrogen and progesterone stimulate the pituitary gland to increase prolactin levels in the blood from about 10 nanograms per milliliter to about 200.

 During pregnancy, this extra prolactin triggers breast glands to proliferate and branch.
 The breasts are then ready to produce milk, but they don’t do so during pregnancy.
-While a woman is pregnant, high levels of estrogen prevent them from producing breast milk.
+While a person is pregnant, high levels of estrogen prevent them from producing breast milk.
 As the body prepares for delivery, prolactin levels reach their peak, and nipple stimulation, even from rubbing against clothing, causes the release of a second hormone — oxytocin.
-Together these two hormones can lead to leaking breasts in the weeks leading up to delivery.
+Together, these two hormones can lead to leaking breasts in the weeks leading up to delivery.

 After a baby is delivered, the placenta follows soon after (this is the “third stage” of labor).
 When the placenta is delivered, progesterone and estrogen drop precipitously.
 The decline in these hormones has several effects.
-The drop is responsible for the night sweats many women experience after delivery.
+The drop is responsible for the night sweats many people experience after delivery.
 Dropping estrogen also seems to change concentrations of some neurotransmitters in the brain, which may play a role in postpartum mood changes.

 In addition to the effect on sweating and mood, the drop in estrogen (along with the continued high prolactin levels) allows the breast glands to start secreting milk.
 On average, it takes three to five days after delivery for breast milk production to ramp up.

 In the first four weeks after delivery, prolactin is the main driver of milk production.
-During this period, if milk is not removed from the breast either by nursing or pumping, prolactin will fall and milk production will cease.
+During this period, if milk is not removed from the breast either by nursing or pumping, prolactin will fall, and milk production will cease.
 If someone chooses not to breastfeed for any reason, the drop in prolactin is what will cause their milk to dry up.

 After four weeks, milk production is driven by demand: the more milk expressed from the breast, the more milk is produced.
 Prolactin also affects changes in the mother’s body to support the balance of sugar and protein content in breast milk.
 Prolactin levels continue to be elevated until about six months postpartum, but they are not correlated with breast milk production beyond four weeks.

 Prolactin, estrogen, and progesterone are not the only players here.
-The hormone oxytocin, released from the pituitary gland in response to nipple stimulation, acts on the breast lobules to move milk into the ducts — this is what we refer to as letdown.
+The hormone oxytocin, released from the pituitary gland in response to nipple stimulation, acts on the breast lobules to move milk into the ducts; this is what we refer to as letdown.

 In addition to driving letdown, oxytocin acts on the central nervous system.
 We believe this activity in the brain reinforces the psychological connection between the nursing infant and the mother.
 However, oxytocin also decreases levels of the hormone ACTH, which triggers the release of the stress hormone cortisol.
 Oxytocin may also moderate the release of the stress hormone epinephrine, also known as adrenaline.
-As a result, breastfeeding mothers have overall lower stress hormone levels compared with women who are not breastfeeding.
+As a result, breastfeeding mothers have overall lower stress hormone levels compared with those who are not breastfeeding.

-After the hormonal ups and downs of pregnancy, women are often surprised to find that there are also hormonal ups and downs with weaning.
+After the hormonal ups and downs of pregnancy, people are often surprised to find that there are also hormonal ups and downs with weaning.
 This shouldn’t be surprising, though, because many of the same hormones play a role here.

 Milk stasis — that is, allowing breast milk to sit in the ducts and glands of the breast — is the trigger that starts the body down the path toward pre-pregnancy function.
 The changes occur within hours.
 Prolactin and cortisol levels return to normal within days of weaning.
 Without nipple stimulation from nursing or pumping, oxytocin levels remain low.